Da Ya Think I'm Sexy?: Certifications

+Tiny Tim version

+In 1979, Tiny Tim performed "Do Ya Think I'm Sexy" on several television shows, including his final appearance on The Tonight Show Starring Johnny Carson.
+During the performance, Tiny removed his jacket and dress shirt, which he tossed "to the cheering audience" before lifting his T-shirt, "bouncing wildly on his knees", and writhing on the stage for effect.
+Afterwards, Johnny Carson remarked, "There's just nothing that can be said."

+In 1982, Tiny recorded a version of the song "in the style of Al Jolson".
+Gary Lawrence produced the song and released it as a single on his record label, Vo-Do-De-O-Do.
+Tim also appeared in a music video for the song, which aired on public-access television in Florida.
+Lawrence later stated, "The truth of the matter was basically Neil Hollander and Banner Talent were supposed to market the record and get me a deal with a label that would put it out and they actually dropped the ball on the whole thing".

 Revolting Cocks version

 American-Belgian industrial supergroup Revolting Cocks recorded a version of "Da Ya Think I'm Sexy?" for their album Linger Ficken' Good.
 The song was released as a single in September 1993 with the songs "Sergio Guitar" and "Wrong Sexy Mix" as B-sides.
 This version includes slightly altered lyrics (the lyric "Give me a dime so I can call my mother" is replaced with "Give me a buck so I can buy a rubber" and "He says, I'm sorry, but I'm out of milk and coffee" is replaced with "He says, I'm sorry, but I'm out of KY Jelly").

 Track listing

 All tracks by Revolting Cocks unless noted.